AshwinG21/Embedded-sys/README.md

 ### Functionality

 * When the two switches are closed, the first LED glows indicating the actuation of the system and the heater.
-* Next the analog input from the temperature sensor is received and digitized.
+* Next the analog input from the temperature sensor is received and digitized using ADC.
 * The digitized temperature input is visualized using Pulse Width Modulation.
 * The corresponding temperature values based on the digitized temperature input is transmitted by the UART protocol.
 Here the data is displayed on the serial monitor.